Young K: 2015–present: DAY6, Solo activities, Even of Day (EoD) and solo debut

-On September 7, 2015, he made his debut as a member of Day6 and released their debut EP, The Day, with the lead single "Congratulations".
+On September 7, 2015, Young K made his debut as a member of Day6 and released their debut EP, The Day, with the lead single "Congratulations".

-Kang has been credited with much of the songwriting in Day6's discography.
+Young K has been credited with much of the songwriting in Day6's discography.

-In September 2015, he was featured in fellow JYP artist, the solo artist Baek A-yeon song titled "Shouldn't Have" where he did and wrote the rap part.
+In September 2015, Young K was featured in fellow JYP artist, the solo artist Baek A-yeon song titled "Shouldn't Have" where he did and wrote the rap part.
 The song went on to become a sleeper hit, reaching number one on several Korean music real-time charts a month after its release among fierce competition.
 He was also featured in a song of Korean indie musicians Park Sae-byul & Like Likes, in the song titled "Sky High": Kang did the rap part.
 He has also been featured as rapper in JYP label mate Park Ji-min's single "Young해".